Archaic period in Mesoamerica: Domestication

 Mesoamerica is one of the world's centers for the independent domestication of plants.
 As people became more sedentary, they became more reliant on particular plants.
 Specialized and intensive foraging techniques, such as selectively collecting larger seeds to plant and store, were part of the domestication process.
 Archaic peoples selected plants that could be easily stored and had a genetic makeup they could easily manipulate, such as maize (Zea mays), chili peppers (plants in the Capiscum genus), squash (Cucurbita pepo), and beans (plants in the Plaseolus genus).
 Cultivation of domesticated plants resulted in an increased and more reliable food supply for Archaic peoples, allowing an increase in population and settlements.

 One of the most important crops to be domesticated was maize.
 Maize was an important domesticate for Mesoamerican people because it was very productive, easy to store, and nutritional.
 Genetic and molecular research has identified teosinte as the wild ancestor of maize.
+The domestication of teosinte is considered one of the most important developments in human life in Mexico and Central America.
 In addition, molecular evidence indicates that maize was domesticated once in the Balsas region, then spread to other nearby regions.
 Some of the earliest identified maize appears in Highland Mexico.
 Two maize cobs from the Guilá Naquitz rock shelter have been radiocarbon dated to 4300 BCE.
 Maize appears along the Chiapas coast by 3000 BCE, likely spread by trade.
 Based on the presence of maize pollen in swamps surrounding Colha around 3000 BCE, maize had also spread to Northern Belize by that time.
 Maize is also identified in the Mirador Basin nearby Nakbe in northern Guatemala by 2600 BCE and at Actun Halal in Central Belize by 2210 BCE.

 Like maize, squash also was domesticated once then spread through trade, but other crops appear to have been domesticated multiple times by different groups of Mesoamerican peoples.
 Squash (Cucurbita pepo) was domesticated by 8000 BCE based on dated squash remains found in Guilá Naquitz.
 Bottle gourd (Lagenaria siceraria) also appears to have been domesticated around this time in the same area based on dated remains at the same site.
 Bottle gourd, however, was not a food source, but rather was used predominantly as a container.
 Stone tools from the Archaic period found in excavations around Freshwater Creek in Northern Belize were found to have remains of different varieties of maize, squash, beans, manioc (Manihot esculenta) and chili pepper on them, indicating that these plants had been domesticated by this time.